Dollar sags on Russia probe charges

 Wall Street pulled back from record-high territory on Monday, weighed down by a drop in drugmaker Merck and a report that US lawmakers are discussing a gradual phase-in corporate tax cuts rather than reducing it all at once.

-"The report of the gradual corporate tax cut option came when equities were strung high, so it served as a catalyst for markets to adjust," said Masahiro Ichikawa, senior strategist at Sumitomo Mitsui Asset Management in Tokyo.British PM faces Brexit backlash
+"The report of the gradual corporate tax cut option came when equities were strung high, so it served as a catalyst for markets to adjust," said Masahiro Ichikawa, senior strategist at Sumitomo Mitsui Asset Management in Tokyo.How to become a millionaire - according to the people who have already done it

 "Expectations were for the corporate tax to be cut in one go.
 But even if the cut is implemented gradually, it still is a reduction and that won't be bad news in the long term."